DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 This structure of stratifying words into sentences, sentences into paragraphs and so on, including reading aids such as exclamation marks, bold and underscored text is made possible by the insertion of special codes.
 This process is called **markup** and the codes are called mark-up elements.
 It goes without saying that all these **markup** elements demand stable definitions and clear relationships.
 Everybody is free to invent their own rules (e.g., every first letter of a new chapter is a well-decorated small picture).
 For example, in the time of handwritten manuscripts many “free style” inventions were made.
 Some of them remained in our time and became part of the expended alphabet.
 Think of the ampersand “&”, it originated from the conflation of the letter e and the letter t – we call this conflations, *ligatures*.
 To define what we allow and what not, **Markup languages** emerged.

 Markup languages are grammars that define the markup and the relations between markup elements.
 With the emergence of computer networks and the increasing need to standardize texts for multiple usages, an international ISO standard established in 1982 is called: Standardised General Markup Language (SGML).
 This logically structured markup language was a big step forward as it made a fundamental split between the text structure as such and the final representation of that structure.
-For example, contrary to languages used in word processors such as Tex, LaTeX, Word, Microsoft Word, Wordperfect or ODF (open office document format), where presentation and text structuring are mixed, SGML only defines functions or roles.
+For example, contrary to languages used in word processors such as Tex, **LaTeX**, Word, Microsoft Word, Wordperfect or ODF (open office document format), where presentation and text structuring are mixed, SGML only defines functions or roles.
 When we type a **bold** word in the text using a word processor we in fact type “start bold” -\> type the word -\> “end bold”.

 ![](images/03_4_boldstrong.png)